Table of Contents[Hide][Click to Show]

-For lots of families, Christmas is not only a time to gather but a time to travel.
-There are several properties across America that are legendary for their celebrations of the holiday season.
+For lots of families, Christmas is a time to travel.
+Several properties across America are legendary for their celebrations of the holiday season.
 In New York City, there’s the Plaza; New Orleans is home to The Roosevelt and Chicago is home to the Waldorf Astoria.
 These resorts are just a few of the best Christmas hotels for a multi-generational family holiday visit.
+Read on for more.

 Christmas time in the Vail Village is a charming experience.
 Photo Credit: Four Seasons Vail

 This has been a very long year for my family and honestly, we’re looking to do something very different by actually traveling on Christmas Day.
 It’s a great way to create a new tradition, or at least something new this year.
 There are certain criteria that we need to have for our resort: